24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 The ACCC is able to take legal action when it believes provisions of the CCA have been breached by a company.
 It has investigative powers to compel an individual or corporation to provide information about a suspected breach.
 The ACCC is able to issue various kinds of notices (such as infringement, substantiation and public warning notices in relation to consumer protection breaches), impose pecuniary penalties and enforce undertakings given to it.

-More information about the ACCC can be found in Chapter 12 of this publication, 'Competition principles', and at www.accc.gov.au.
+More information about the ACCC can be found at www.accc.gov.au.

-The Foreign Investment Review Board (FIRB) is an advisory body that provides foreign investment policy advice to the Australian Government.
-The FIRB examines proposals by foreign interests who wish to undertake direct investment in Australia and makes recommendations to the federal Treasurer on whether those proposals are suitable for approval under the government’s foreign investment policy.
+The Foreign Investment Review Board (FIRB) is a non-statutory advisory body that provides foreign investment policy advice to the Australian Government on a case-by-case basis.
+The FIRB examines proposals by individuals or entities that are deemed to be a ‘foreign person’, who wish to undertake direct investment in Australia and provides advice to the federal Treasurer on whether those proposals are suitable for approval under the government’s foreign investment policy.
 The Treasurer is ultimately responsible for making decisions on these proposals.
 The FIRB also provides information and guidelines, both in Australia and overseas, about the government’s foreign investment policy and monitors compliance with such policy.